The Best Password Managers of 2025

 If you’ve heard of Aura before, it’s probably from identity theft protection circles.
 We ranked Aura as our #1 identity theft protection service, and one big reason are all the cybersecurity features it includes that comprehensively protect users’ digital personal information.
 Those features include a password manager that we tested when we reviewed Aura’s identity protection service.

 You don’t need a full identity protection subscription to use the password manager either.
-You can get it for as low as $1.99 per month, and that plan includes antivirus software and a VPN.
-That’s affordable, especially compared to Dashlane that charges $4.99 per month for a password manager with only a VPN included.
+You can get it for as low as $4 per month with Aura’s Antivirus Plus plan, which includes antivirus software and a VPN.
+That’s a pretty good deal, especially compared to Dashlane, which charges $4.99 per month and only throws in a VPN.

-We also like that Aura offers features that can directly protect your online accounts from hacking and being compromised.
-It can generate email aliases to hide your real email address, there’s a spam and phishing site protection, and if you upgrade to the mid-tier plan or higher, you’ll get basic identity monitoring as well.
+We also like that Aura offers features that can directly protect your online accounts from getting hacked or compromised.
+Aura can generate email aliases to hide your real email address.
+It gives you spam and phishing protection, and if you upgrade to the mid-tier plan or higher, you’ll get basic identity monitoring as well.

 What We Like

-- Affordable cybersecurity plans starting at $1.99 per month
+- Cybersecurity plans starting at $1.99 per month

 - Option to buy a full identity theft protection package for $12 per month